AndrewJBateman/pean-stack-api-display/README.md

 * Install dependencies using `npm i`
 * Run `npm outdated` to see if any npm dependencies are outdated.
-* Get yourself API keys for the Nasa, Google Maps and News apps
+* Add your API keys for the Nasa, Google Maps and News apps to `environment.ts` & `environment.prod.ts` files
 * Run `ng serve` for a non-SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run dev:ssr` for an SSR dev server.
 Frontend will open at `http://localhost:4200/` - refreshes on code changes
 * Run `npm run lint` to lint test entire client-side codebase using TSLint.